 We also want to empower our children to take challenging courses knowing that we will give them full support to achieve success in math, English composition, biology, or chemistry.
 We recognize these classes to be the “gateway classes” to prepare them to attend colleges and universities.
 The CAP instructional methodology is to expose our students to these disciplines early, beginning as soon as in the second grade.

 We believe that exposure is a major key to our students being able to set and attain goals.
-To that end, CAP has career preparation exposure programs on Tuesday nights.
-These programs are in medicine, law, engineering , and education .
+CAP has career preparation exposure programs.
+These programs are in medicine, law, engineering, and education.
 Soon, we will be adding a Junior Achievement program and meteorology exploration.

 The medical exposure class is designed to give students who are interested in medicine the basic concepts of medicine.
 Dr. Hal Hooper, a retired licensed physician, was the first instructor in this program.